Knowledge base

 2. Correct the dates of the exported photos…

-During the export, the creation dates of the files are modified and replaced by the export date instead of the original capture date.
-Therefore, you need to correct the dates using an appropriate script.
+During the export, the creation dates of the files are modified and replaced by the export date instead of the original date of capture.
+You must therefore correct the dates via an appropriate script.

-Here is a script for advanced users that allows you to restore the correct data to your files based on EXIF information (it is recommended to process batches of 7000-8000 photos max. to avoid a crash):
+Here is a script for advanced users that allows you to restore the correct data to your files from the EXIF information (it is recommended to process batches of 7000-8000 photos max. to avoid a crash):

 … on macOS